iomesh/docs/docs/volume-operations/snapshot-restore-and-clone.md

 ## Snapshot

-IOMesh is able to create a snapshot for an existing persistent volume (PV) by using a VolumeSnapshot object.
+Users can use IOMesh to create a snapshot for an existing persistent volume (PV).

-A VolumeSnapshot object defines a request for taking a snapshot by using a PVC.
+A VolumeSnapshot object defines a request for taking a snapshot of the PVC.

 For example: